IRIS: Intrinsic Reward Image Synthesis: Method

-We define self-certainty by the forward KL divergence, which encourages mode-covering behavior by rewarding probability distributions that cover multiple plausible outcomes.
-This stands in contrast to metrics like entropy (backward KL), which are mode-seeking and favor a single high-probability output.
-Specifically, self-certainty mitigates the common bias against longer sequences found in perplexity and entropy-based measures, making it a more robust metric for a model's intrinsic self-confidence \citep{fang2024wrong,kang2025scalable}.
+Here, we the forward KL divergence instead, which encourages mode-covering behavior by rewarding probability distributions that cover multiple plausible outcomes.
+This stands in contrast to metrics like entropy (backward KL divergence), which are mode-seeking and favor a single high-probability output.
+Specifically, self-certainty mitigates the common bias against longer sequences found in perplexity and entropy-based measures, making it a more robust metric for a model's intrinsic self-certainty \citep{fang2024wrong,kang2025scalable}.
 Its practical value is supported by the recent work that it can serve as a powerful intrinsic reward to guide language model's learning across different domains \citep{zhao2025learning}.
-We also show in the ablation study of \cref{subsec:ablation}, that forward KL is better than backward KL in \iris self-uncertainty computation.
+We also show in the ablation study of \cref{app:additional_ablation}, that forward KL outperforms backward KL.

-We optimize the objective function from \cref{eq:rl_objective} by applying Group-wise Reward Policy Optimization (GRPO) to the \iris reward.
+We maximize the objective \cref{eq:rl_objective} by applying Group-wise Relative Policy Optimization (GRPO,~\citet{shao2024deepseekmath}).
 GRPO's optimization process relies on sampling multiple candidates to inform policy updates.
-Specifically, for each query $q \sim P(Q)$, we generate a set of $G$ outputs $\{o_1, \ldots, o_G\}$ using a fixed behavior policy $\pi_{\theta_{\text{old}}}$.
+Specifically, for each query $q$, we generate a set of $G$ outputs $\{\Vec{o}_1, \ldots, \Vec{o}_G\}$ using a fixed behavior policy $\pi_{\theta_{\text{old}}}$.
 The relative rewards of these outputs are then used to estimate advantages, guiding the update for the target policy $\pi_\theta$ by maximizing the following objective:

-where ratios $c_{i,t}$ are defined by $c_{i,t}(\theta) = \frac{\pi_\theta(o_{i,t}\mid q,o_{i,<t})} {\pi_{\theta_{\mathrm{old}}}(o_{i,t}\mid q,o_{i,<t})}$, and the advantage can be estimated by
+where ratios $c_{i,t}$ are defined by $c_{i,t}(\theta) = \frac{\pi_\theta(o_{i,t}\mid q,\Vec{o}_{i,<t})} {\pi_{\theta_{\mathrm{old}}}(o_{i,t}\mid q,\Vec{o}_{i,<t})}$, and the advantage can be estimated by